Interferometric Differential High-Frequency Lock-In Probe for Laser-Induced Vacuum Birefringence: Introduction

 A number of experiments aiming to observe vacuum birefringence have been proposed over the last 60 years.
 These include experiments where the birefringence is established with static magnetic fields \cite{DVEtAl2016, BeEtAl2012}.
 For example, the PVLAS experiment (in Italian: {\em Polarizzazione del Vuoto con LAser}) uses both superconducting magnets and permanent magnets to establish a 2.5\,T field, along with high-finesse optical cavities to measure the induced birefringence.
 This experiment has been ongoing for 25 years and has an uncertainty which is about a factor of 6 larger than the QED predictions \cite{EjEtAl2020}.

-It is also possible to use the magnetic field present in a high-intensity pulsed laser field to produce a birefringence of the vacuum, which is called laser-induced vacuum birefringence (LIVB) \cite{Le2002, Ah2023,Ah2018,RoEtAl2021, SaEtAl2016, Jo1960, Ka2018, ShEtAl2018, HeEtAl2006, LuPe2004, KaEtAl2022, Ah2024}.
-An obvious route to observe LIVB is through the use of petawatt laser facilities \cite{Le2002, Ah2023,Ah2018}.
+It is also possible to use the magnetic field present in a high-intensity pulsed laser field to produce a birefringence of the vacuum, which is called laser-induced vacuum birefringence (LIVB) \cite{Le2002, Ah2023,Ah2018,RoEtAl2021, SaEtAl2016, Jo1960, Ka2018, ShEtAl2018, HeEtAl2006, LuPe2004, KaEtAl2022, BrEtAl2017, Ah2024}.
+Together with laser-induced pair production (see, e.g., the proposals documented in Refs. \cite{BlEtAl2006, ScGiDu2008, KoAhOeSc2022}), the detection of LIVB belongs to the most challenging and most interesting open problems in the physics of strong laser fields.
+An obvious route to observe LIVB could be based on the use of petawatt laser facilities \cite{Le2002, Ah2023,Ah2018}.
 The instantaneous magnetic fields in a petawatt laser reach values on the order of $10^6$\,T. While the fields are very large, the birefringence is produced over a small region of space (limited by either the pulse duration or the Rayleigh length of the focus).
 Therefore, while LIVB has an advantage due to the large magnetic fields produced, the detection of vacuum birefringence remains challenging and no demonstration has been performed to date.